 The problem is that most of us know this at an intellectual level, but we cannot overcome the syndrome of busyness.
-The personal time audit is a tool that allows you to identify how you spend your time and for what, and get that clarity that you need in order to clean your slate.
+A personal time audit is a tool that allows you to identify how you spend your time and get the clarity you need to clean your slate.

 Where Is Your Time Going?

 So how do you do the audit?
 There are two different forms in the download package for this step.
 One is for your typical weekday, and one is for your typical weekend day.
 That’s a generic split, but if you can identify several “types” of days in your life, use a separate form for each.

 For instance, your Saturday might differ greatly from your Sunday.
 Maybe you work on Sunday, or perhaps your Saturday is your day of full relaxation and recovery.
 Whatever it is, make sure you have a form for each typical type of day during the week.
 For me, having one sheet for my typical workday and one sheet for my regular weekend day worked well enough.